david-aguiyi/RainOrShine/README.md

 ## Contributing 🥄

-If you'd like to contribute to foodieFetch, please read the contributing guide.
-Contributions and bug reports are welcome!
+If you'd like to contribute to RainOrShine, Contributions and bug reports are welcome!

 If you like this project, please give it a star ⭐️